morepath/morepath/doc/templates.rst

   * App settings.
 This can contain useful information to configure the template engine.

+* The decorated function takes the configuration dictionary from a special setting section for Chameleon called ``chameleon``, which is then passed along to Chameleon.

 * The decorated function needs to return a ``render`` function which takes the content to render (output from view function) and the request as arguments.